 Our endeavours to build a sustainable pipeline of diverse talent are beginning to bear fruit.
 In 2021, our entire employee group was comprised of 63.8% female workers.
-We aim to increase the number of female partners in the partnership to 30% by 2025, through retaining our best top female talent and supporting all efforts with intention positive initiatives and policies actions such as the Female Leadership Programme and our Family Policy.
+We aim to increase the number of female partners in the partnership to 30% by 2025, by retaining our top female talent and supporting all efforts with defined initiatives and policies actions such as our Female Leadership Programme and our Family Policy.